Keluaa/Kokkos.jl/docs/src/calling_c.md

 ## Compiling and loading the library

-By default, when loading `Kokkos.jl` the build files will be stored in "./.kokkos-build/", this can be configured with [build_dir](@ref).
+By default, when loading `Kokkos.jl` the build files will be stored in a scratch directory, this can be configured with [build_dir](@ref).
-It is recommended to build the project files to same directory, by using the `Kokkos.KOKKOS_BUILD_DIR` variable.
+It is recommended to build the project files to the same directory, by using the `Kokkos.KOKKOS_BUILD_DIR` variable.
 In order for the [Configuration Options](@ref) to be passed correctly, you should use a `CMakeKokkosProject`: